Why are violent protests rocking Kazakhstan?

 “We intend to act with maximum severity regarding law-breakers,” President Tokayev said in a televised address Wednesday.
 He added that some police officers had died in the clashes, but did not detail how many.

-Meanwhile, the president also sacked Mr Nazarbayev’s nephew from his job as second-in-command at the country’s intelligence agency.
-However, it is not clear whether such moves will appease the protesters.
+Meanwhile, the president also sacked Mr Nazarbayev’s nephew from his job as second-in-command at the country’s intelligence agency, in a bid to pacify the livid citizens.

 Earlier on Wednesday, a Kremlin spokesperson said it would not tolerate foreign interference in Kazakhstan, a neighbouring country, saying it was playing close attention to the situation there.